navipartner/docs/content/en/docs/np_pay/how-to/endless_aisle/index.md

 ---
 title: "Set up Endless Aisle"
-description: "The endless isle gives stores the option to grant customers the ability to access and purchase items that aren't physically in stock.
+description: "The endless isle gives stores the option of granting customers the ability to access and purchase items that aren't physically in stock.
 In other words, even if a product isn't available or typically carried by the store, customers can still order it from the retailer's extended inventory."
 lead: ""
 date: 2024-07-29T12:56:23+02:00
 lastmod: 2024-07-29T12:56:23+02:00